fent/pauseable.js/README.md

 Returns `true` is group is paused.

 ### group.isDone()
-returns `true` if all timers in the group are timeouts and their original function has been called or all timers have been cleared.
+Returns `true` if all timers currently in the group are timeouts and their original function has been called or all timers have been cleared.

 ### group.timers()
 Contains both emitters and timers.
 Useful if you want to micro manage more.